IITian-Ankit/RISCV_5_staged_Pipeline_Core/README.md

 ### **Control Hazards**
 - **Branch Prediction**: Static branch decision (e.g., predict not taken).
 - **Flush Logic**: Flushes instructions in the pipeline on a branch/jump misprediction.

+- Credits to RISC-V Transistors to AI Tutorial.

+-Feel free to make suitable changes if there is a scope of improvement in the code.
+##To Contact:
+1.Linkedin-- www.linkedin.com/in/ankit310
+2.Gmail-- ankit.ghanshyam.23042@iitgoa.ac.in